 If your husband hits you once, he will probably do it again.
 When the power dynamics of a relationship are so skewed that one person thinks they can get away with hitting their partner without any consequences, it is a breeding ground for sustained abuse.
 In no scenario, in response to nothing, in no emotional state is it okay for your husband to hit you.
 People often wonder why women stay with their abusers, but we should only be focusing on why their husbands are abusing them and how we can provide them with a safe environment to heal.
 Often, physically abusive marriages are also sexually abusive, and shockingly, marital rape has still not been criminalised in India.

 We’ve seen enough pictures of scared, bruised women in the media to immediately think of only that when we think of abuse.
 But just because you cannot see signs of distress on someone’s body doesn’t mean they are not being abused.
-Mental or emotional abuse can be just as damaging and difficult to talk about.
-Marriage and family therapist Dr Maitri Chand explains, “The indicators for physical abuse are very clear and very visible.
+Mental or emotionally abusive relationship can be just as damaging and difficult to talk about.
+Marriage and family therapist Dr. Maitri Chand explains, “The indicators for physical abuse are very clear and very visible.
 But the indicators for neglect and emotional abuse are a lot more subtle.
 With emotional abuse, there is a sense of helplessness, non-acceptance, or being judged very harshly.
 Coercion, manipulation - standalone, these are part of almost every relationship dynamic, but it is the frequency and the intensity of it that determines whether the relationship is abusive or not.”

 All couples fight and all couples have issues.
 That does not make a marriage abusive.
 How your husband reacts to the problems or to a fight with you, and how often that reaction is violent is a mark of an abusive marriage.